Residence Life is strongly committed to offering identity-based housing.

-Filling existing identity-based mods:
+Filling existing identity-based residences:

 The deadline to apply to live in an existing identity-based space is March 29.
 You can find the application by clicking on the mod you wish to apply to in the lists below.

 All applications will be reviewed by a committee composed of current residents and staff advisors.
 The mods that are designated as Permanent below will be filled first.
-Those designated as Not-Yet-Permanent will only add residents once overlapping Permenent mods are completely full.
+Those designated as Not-Yet-Permanent will only add residents once overlapping Permenent residences are completely full.

 Invitations to chosen applicants will be extended via email by April 8.

-Not-Yet-Permanent mods are those groups that have existed for less than 4 consecutive academic years in the same mod.
+Not-Yet-Permanent residences are those groups that have existed for less than 4 consecutive academic years in the same mod.
 These mods achieve Permanent status in their fifth year.
 Identity-based groups that change size, and therefore the mod they are living in, re-start the 4-year process from the beginning in their new space.

-Permanent mods are truly permanent.
+Permanent residences are truly permanent.
 Once a mod has achieved Permanent status it remains designated as an identity-based mod within the Hampshire housing system.
 In addition to establishing dependable spaces for identity-based communities, the goal of permanency is to give groups more ownership over their space and the chance to create a unique and lasting history within the mod.